HomeLatest NewsCyber SecurityFortinet signs MoU with Kerala govt to offer free cybersecurity training

 Preferred Source of Google

-In a bid to address the growing cybersecurity skills shortage, cybersecurity firm Fortinet has signed an agreement with Kerala’s to provide free access to its advanced training and certification programs for technical professionals in the state.
+In a bid to address the growing cybersecurity skills shortage, cybersecurity firm Fortinet has signed an agreement with Kerala’s Department of Higher to provide free access to its advanced training and certification programs for technical professionals in the state.

 As per the Memorandum of Understanding (MoU), Fortinet’s Training Institute will offer its Network Security Expert (NSE) certification curriculum—a program spanning five proficiency levels and 11 certifications.
 Courses will cover security-driven networking, AI-driven security operations, zero-trust network access, and cloud security.